 • Additives and Admixtures: Special additives can enhance water resistance and limit the movement of salts.

 • Use of Mix Concrete: This method ensures fresh, accurately mixed concrete, tailored to site-specific conditions.
-By controlling water content and using quality ingredients, mix on site concrete reduces the chances of efflorescence formation.
+By controlling water content and using quality ingredients, mixed on site concrete reduces the chances of efflorescence formation.

 Environmental Factors Impacting Efflorescence